GitauHarrison/notes/tailwindcss/getting_started_tailwindcss.md

 Done in 258ms.
 ```

 This generates the preprocessors directives.
-In the event you have an error in your tailwind configuration files, you will see the soft warning shown in the terminal.
+In the event you have an error in your tailwind configuration files, you will see a soft warning shown in the terminal.
 Follow it to rectify the error.
 Above, the command runs without any errors.

 ### Simplified Build Process

-Now, we will need to run the `npx tailwindcss - i ...` command everytime we add CSS to our HTML files to see the changes.
+Now, we will need to run the `npx tailwindcss - i ...` command (shown above) everytime we add CSS to our HTML files to see the changes.
 The best practice here would be to make the above command a script that will rebuild the CSS without the need to run the CSS build process code every time.

 ```json
 // package.json